wodeni/wodeni.github.io/index.md

 ## Research

 I am interested in __computer graphics, computer vision, and programming languages__.
-As a visual learner who happens to like designing and implementing programming languages, I would like to design new languages for graphics/vision applications.
+As a visual learner who happens to like designing and implementing programming languages, I aspire to create new languages for graphics/vision applications.
+Currently, I am working on [Penrose](penrose.ink), a system that visualizes mathematics from high-level, declarative programs.

 ## Education